-Grammar is the backbone of any language, and understanding what to focus on at each proficiency level is crucial for effective learning.
-At Maltalingua School of English in Malta, we tailor our English grammar lessons according to the Common European Framework of Reference for Languages (CEFR) levels.
-This ensures that each learner receives the appropriate instruction and support needed to excel.
-Here’s a guide to what grammar topics are typically covered at each CEFR level, helping you to understand your learning path as you progress.
+Grammar holds a language together, and knowing what to work on at each level makes your learning a lot more focused.
+At Maltalingua School of English in Malta, we match our English grammar lessons to the Common European Framework of Reference for Languages (CEFR) levels, so every learner gets the right instruction and support for their stage.
+Here is what we usually cover at each CEFR level, to help you see where you are on your learning path.

 CEFR Level A1: Beginner